lpaul27/AC-Field-CellProliferation/Notebook.md

 conducted from Zhao 1999 paper where it is stated that the cells will tend to split perpendicular to the electric field, which was implemented based on crossing cosine with y and field angle and sine with x to get the cross splitting (perpendicular to field).

+**7-1-2025**

+New repository created due to MATLAB error in pushing changes to old repository 'computational biophysics'.
+Headed towards final implementations to model and then working to replicate Abijeet's data from paper.
+Goal is to work on a decreasing velocity factor based on a function as a cell gets close to splitting.